MRAlirad/js-unit-testing/Note.md

 1. toHaveBeenCalled() => check if the mock function was called
 2. toHaveBeenCalledWith() => check if the mock function was called with an argument
 3. toHaveBennCalledOnce() => when we want to make sure that a given mock function is called only once

+## Intraction Testing

+Sometimes, we need to test the interaction between different units or different funcctions.